Anime Review: Fate/Zero (2011)

-Studio: Aniplex USA
+Distributor: Aniplex USA

-Availability: On DVD and Blu-Ray
+Availability: On Blu-Ray

-Even though there are many Masters, the audience primariily follows Kiritsugu Emiya and his wife Irisviel Von Einzbern and their Servant Saber, known as King Arthur, who is actually a woman named Arturia Pendragon, but she hid her gender from her subjects.
+Even though there are many Masters, the audience primarily follows Kiritsugu Emiya and his wife Irisviel Von Einzbern and their Servant Saber, known as King Arthur, who is actually a woman named Arturia Pendragon, but she hid her gender from her subjects.
 Kiritsugu wishes to use the grail to save the world.

 Tokiome Tohsaka wants the Grail to reclaim the Root of magic and his arrogant Servant Archer, Gilgamesh, just wants to rule everything and ease his boredom.

 Waver Velvet wants to prove himself to the Mages Association, while Rider, Alexander the Great, Iskander, wants to conquer the world again.